bahaidev/textbrowser/README.md

-- `applicable-fields` an object property whose properties are field names pointing to an object key value with properties that may vary with plug-in, but which specifically reserve a `targetLanguage` language code string property and a `onByDefault` boolean property.
+- `applicable-fields` an object property whose properties are field names pointing to an object key value with properties that may vary with plug-in, but which specifically reserve a `targetLanguage` language code string property (or array of strings or the special string `{locale}` to indicate the value will vary be determined by the current locale) and a `onByDefault` boolean property.
+There is also a `meta` property object whose key values must currently only be strings.

 #### `languages.json` and `locales/en-US.json`, etc.